Indianapolis Indiana Temple

 The Indianapolis Indiana Temple is a temple of the Church of Jesus Christ of Latter-day Saints (LDS Church) located at the southwest corner of West 116th Street and Spring Mill Road in Carmel, Indiana, north of Indianapolis.
-It is the first temple constructed in Indiana.
-The Indianapolis Indiana Temple is similar in design to The Gila Valley Arizona Temple, a single-level temple with an end spire and approximately 34,000 square feet.
+The temple was announced on October 2, 2010, by church president Thomas S. Monson.
+It is the church's first temple in Indiana, and is similar in design to The Gila Valley Arizona Temple, a single-level temple with an end spire and approximately 34,000 square feet.

+The temple has a single attached end tower with a statue of the angel Moroni.
+A groundbreaking ceremony, to signify the beginning of construction, was held on September 29, 2012, conducted by Donald L. Hallstrom of the Presidency of the Seventy.

 History

-The intention to build the temple was announced by church president Thomas S. Monson on October 2, 2010, during the church's semi-annual general conference.
-The temple was announced concurrently with the Hartford Connecticut, Tijuana Mexico, Urdaneta Philippines and Lisbon Portugal temples.
+The intent to build the temple was announced by church president Thomas S. Monson on October 2, 2010, during general conference.
+It was announced concurrently with the Hartford Connecticut, Tijuana Mexico, Urdaneta Philippines and Lisbon Portugal temples.
 A groundbreaking ceremony was held September 29, 2012, with Donald L. Hallstrom presiding.

-A public open house was held from July 17 to August 8, 2015, excluding Sundays.
-The temple was dedicated by Henry B. Eyring on August 23, 2015.
-Church officials said it will serve about 30,000 members in Indiana and eastern Illinois.
+After construction was completed, a public open house was held from July 17 to August 8, 2015, excluding Sundays.
+The temple was dedicated by Henry B. Eyring, of the church's First Presidency on August 23, 2015.
+At the time, church officials said it would serve about 30,000 members in Indiana and eastern Illinois.

-In 2020, the Indianapolis Indiana Temple was closed in response to the coronavirus pandemic.
+In 2020, like all the church's others, the Indianapolis Indiana Temple was closed for a time in response to the COVID-19 pandemic.

+Design and architecture

+The building uses a traditional Latter-day Saint temple design, with its architecture reflecting both the cultural heritage of the region and its spiritual significance to the church.
+The design was inspired by “some of the historically significant buildings in downtown Indianapolis.”

+The temple is on an 18.11-acre plot, and the landscaping around the temple features trees, grass fields, and concrete walkways.
+This is designed to provide a setting that enhances its sacred atmosphere.

+The structure is 106 feet tall, constructed with structural steel and concrete.
+The exterior has a 96-foot-tall tower, with a 7-foot statue of the angel Moroni on top.
+It has art glass windows with a Celtic knot pattern and floral elements.

+The interior features the same art glass windows as the exterior, as well as decorative painting with the same Celtic knot and floral motifs, in a color palette of blue, gold, and green.
+The temple includes two instruction rooms, two sealing rooms, and a baptistry, each designed for ceremonial use.

+The design has symbolic elements representing the heritage of Indiana, to provide spiritual meaning to the temple's appearance and function.
+Symbolism is important to church and include use of Indiana's state flower, the tulip poplar, in the art glass.